-These brand new resources are linked to The Salvation Army positional statements and are ideal for 14 to 16 year olds studying for a Religious Education qualification, but could also be used with youth groups and adults wanting to explore where The Salvation Army stands on a range of moral and social issues.
+These resources are linked to The Salvation Army positional statements and are ideal for 14 to 16 year olds studying for a Religious Education qualification, but could also be used with youth groups and adults wanting to explore where The Salvation Army stands on a range of moral and social issues.

 An A5 booklet that includes all the positional statements as well as an introduction to The Salvation Army.
 Perfect for pupils wanting to find out more about The Salvation Army’s stance on a range of social and moral issues.